Skip to content

 They should subscribe to ExecutionResult events.

-They are used to collect execution results and possibly transform them and then sending them to external tools, such as a test case manager or a BI platform.
+They collect execution results and possibly transform them and then sending them to external tools, such as a test case manager or a BI platform.